 2825 West Mercer Way

-A proposal has been submitted to subdivide this property into 14 residential lots (SUB19-002).
-Demolition of the East Seattle School building has been completed.
+A proposal was submitted to subdivide this property into 14 residential lots (SUB19-002).
+Demolition of the East Seattle School building was completed.
 The subdivision proposal is currently under review by the City.

 This page will be updated with further information as it becomes available.